 - Gestational Week 7

-The heart’s pacemaker cells also develop in the fifth week after conception.
-These cells integrate into the right atrium of the heart.7 From this position, these pacemaker cells work in cooperation with nerve impulses to control a person’s heart rate for the rest of her life.
+The heart’s pacemaker cells also continue to develop in week seven.
+These cells integrate into the right atrium of the heart.27 From this position, these pacemaker cells work in cooperation with nerve impulses to control a person’s heart rate for the rest of his life.